FCS 1100 Family and Consumer Sciences Professions: 1 semester hour.

 Exploration of the role of decision-making and interpersonal understanding as forces in creating self-formed individuals.
 Emphasis placed upon building and maintaining positive interpersonal relationships.
 PREREQ: SOC 1101 and PSYC 1101.
 D

-FCS 3332 Programs in Family and Consumer Sciences: 3 semester hours.
+FCS 3332 Methods in Family and Consumer Sciences: 3 semester hours.

 Organization of professional-technical programs as influenced by legislation, State guidelines, association standards, and philosophical frameworks.
 Lecture and laboratory.
 OS